OE 2 Modifying an OER

 • NoDerivatives (CC BY-ND): You cannot modify the resource; you can only use it as-is.

-It is crucial to provide information about the author(s) and the hosting place of the OER you plan to use in a modified form.
+5. Acknowledge authorship: provide information about the author(s) and the hosting place of the OER you plan to use in a modified form.
 This ensures proper attribution, maintains the integrity of the original work, and allows others to trace the source and modifications made.
-Examples:

 • Original Author: “Introduction to Sociology” by Heather Griffiths, Nathan Keirns, Eric Strayer, et al.